jonase/eastwood/README.md

 don't like, or add the key `:eastwood` with options to your project's `project.clj` file.

-As mentioned in the "Installation & Quick usage" section above, using Eastwood causes any and all side effects that loading the file would cause (e.g. by doing `use` or `require` on the file's namespace).
+As mentioned in the [Installation & Quick usage](#installation--quick-usage) section above, Eastwood causes any and all side effects that loading the file would cause (e.g. by doing `use` or `require` on the file's namespace).
 Eastwood is able to find potential problems in test code, too.
 If you wish to use Eastwood on test files without such side effects, consider modifying your tests so that merely performing `require`/`use` on the files does not cause the side effects.
 If you can arrange things so that running your tests requires loading the files and then calling some function(s) (e.g. as tests written using [`clojure.test/deftest`](http://clojure.github.io/clojure/#clojure.test) do), then you can run Eastwood on those files without the side effects.